scikit-hep/iminuit/doc/contribute.rst

     make release

-It runs the integration tests and prints a checklist for the release.
+It generates the source distribution and prints a checklist for the release.

 To check your `iminuit` version number and install location: